pingcap/style-guide/docs/rust/functions.md

 ## Methods

-* If a function is only used by methods of a single data type, it should be a static method of that data type.
-* If a function has no clear receiver and creates a data type, it should be a static method of that data type.
-  - All constructor functions should be static methods.
 * Do not implement getters and setters unless necessary; prefer public fields.
+* If a function has no clear receiver and primarily creates a data type, it should usually be a static method of that data type.
+  I.e., All constructor functions should be static methods.
+* Private static methods should usually be free functions (modules, not types, are the primary privacy boundaries in Rust).
+* Public functions should be static methods if and only if they are logically part of the type's API, e.g., constructor functions.

 ## Generics

 * Consider the trade-off between generics (or `impl Tr`) and object types (`dyn Tr`).
-  Generics are usually, but not always, better.
+  Generics are usually, but not always, better (see [this blog post](https://www.ncameron.org/blog/dyn-trait-and-impl-trait-in-rust/) for details).
 * For generics with a single, simple bound, prefer using `impl` syntax.
 * For generics with complex bounds, prefer using a `where` clause.
 * Use lifetime elision wherever possible (using 2018 rules).